mirzaafzal/cakephp-google-map-v3-helper/README.markdown

 Usage
 ------------

-Add this to your view (it assumes you already included Jquery!!!
+Add this to your view (it assumes you already included jQuery!
 If you didnt yet, do that before including the following snippet):

 	<?php
 		echo '<script type="text/javascript" src="'.$this->GoogleMapV3->apiUrl().'"></script>';